Mumbai: BEST wants govt, private firms to hire its loss-making AC buses

-With its overall ridership plunging to record lows and none of the AC bus routes turning a profit, the undertaking has decided to ask govt and private agencies to hire the AC buses to ferry their employees; also plans to approach five-star hotels to use them for showing their guests around the city
+With its overall ridership plunging to record lows and none of the AC bus routes turning a profit, the undertaking has decided to ask govt and private agencies to hire the AC buses to ferry their employees

 With its ridership plunging to record lows as a whole and air-conditioned buses plying nearly empty, the BEST plans to approach both government and private companies to hire the latter to ferry their employees.
 It has also decided not to purchase any more AC buses for the time being.